fernnbr/fernnbr/README.md

 with a special focus on techno-geopolitics and innovation diplomacy.

-I am driven to analyze and navigate the interplay between emerging technologies and the multifaceted systems of global affairs and areas contemplated by antecipatory science, as astropolitics and neurotechnology.
+I am driven to analyze and navigate the interplay between emerging technologies and the multifaceted systems of global affairs and areas contemplated by antecipatory science, as astropolitics, neurotechnology and computational neuroscience.
 ```
 </br>